Updated: 21 Sep, 2024

 As the property market booms, even the prospective retirees try to make the most of it.

-For most of them who own properties in the cities and inner suburbs, look to downsize their current homes so that they can easily arrange for a nest egg for their retirement.
+Most of them who own properties in the cities and inner suburbs, look to downsize their current homes so that they can easily arrange or boost a nest egg for their retirement.
 So they sell their existing high-value dwellings and opt to move into smaller homes at coastal areas or countrysides where the prices are still very affordable.

 This is when the price growth ripples start to weaken with property values stagnating within the cities and inner suburbs.